nikulram/Online-Food-Ordering-System/README.md

    - Orders are displayed with details like order ID, user, and status.

 3. **Manage Users**
-   - Admins can manage user information and permissions.
+   - Admins can see user information and permissions.(Can Manage users from databse)
-   - Allows viewing and updating user information.
+   - Allows viewing user information.

 ### Security Features
 1. **Password Hashing**